 Nantwich Museum has achieved full accreditation under the Arts Council England scheme.
-Accreditation is awarded for performance, achievement and improvement through effective planning, responsible collections management and active engagement with the community.

 The Museum is run as an independent charitable trust (charity no. 509386), by a board of management chaired by Nick Dyer, and is supported by members of the Friends of the Museum.
 Its aims are preserving local heritage and presenting this to community and wider public.
 The Museum strives to provide a centre for the inspiration, learning and enjoyment of all.